learn-co-curriculum/java-mod-5-common-entity-mapping-annotations/README.md

 Update `JpaCreateStudent.main` to remove the call to `setId`, since the database will automatically generate the id value.
 We will also create 2 additional students.
 Give them different values for name, dob, and student group.
-Make sure the entity manager persists both students:
+Make sure the entity manager persists all 3 students:

 ```java
 package org.example;